jmalicki/io-uring-sync/docs/PHASE_3_2_STATUS.md

 # Phase 3.2: Core File Operations and End-to-End Integration

-This branch implements Phase 3.2 of the io-uring-sync project, focusing on:
+This branch implements Phase 3.2 of the arsync project, focusing on:

 ## Goals
 - End-to-end integration of compio-fs-extended